 The historical records reveal that the religion in Odisha has evolved from Animism, nature worship, Shamanism and ancestor worship.
-Finally all these early forms of religion have evolved into other higher forms of religion like Brahmanism, Hinduism
+Finally all these early forms of religion have evolved into other higher forms of religion like Brahmanism, Hinduism, Buddhism and Jainism.

 In fact it can be said that the various religious beliefs of the state have sprung from the rise and fall of empires in the past ages.

 Buddhism in Odisha

 Buddhism gained popularity after the Kalinga War.
 It became a dominant religion in both India and Odisha under the patronage of Ashoka (B.C.
 261).
 In the pre-Christian era Jainism appears to have been the most important religion in Orissa.
 From the Hathigumpha inscription it is known that Jainism in the second century B.C under the patronage of Kharavela got the status of the state religion.
 By the 7th century A.D.
 Brahminism had become influential, especially, in the courts.
 Hieun Tsang , Chinese Pilgrim, observed how Buddhist Viharas and Brahmanic temples flourished side by side.
 Shaivism was the state religion of Odisha during the rule of the Somavamsis within 8th to 11th century A.D., and Vaishnavism got popularity under the royal patronage of the rulers of the Ganga dynasty.